raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial5.md

 &nbsp;
 ### 2.2 Context

 Suitability analysis (aka Site Selection) is a very common and powerful type of GIS analysis.
 The goal of a suitability analysis is to identify the most optimal place for something to be located.
-The most common approach to suitability analysis is raster-based and consists in overlaying multiple layers representing different criteria each, assigning them relative weights, and recombine those criteria into a single suitability score.
+The most common approach to suitability analysis is raster-based and consists in overlaying multiple layers representing different criteria each, assigning them relative weights, and recombining those criteria into a single suitability score.

+Let's consider this scenario:

 London population is set to increase from 9.03 million in 2021 to 10.11 million by 2036 (source: Greater London Authority).
 How can we ensure decent standards of living for this additional million dwellers ?